scottyhq/scottyhq.github.io/content/pages/teaching.md

 # Geohackweek

 I help organize the annual ["Geohackweek"](https://geohackweek.github.io) at the University of Washington.
-It is a fantastic one week participant-driven event with the goal of learning the latest open source software tools availble to geoscientists.
+It is a fantastic one week participant-driven event with the goal of learning the latest open source software tools available to geoscientists.

 # Geodynamics